Baby I'm-a Want You

 Baby I'm-a Want You is the fourth album by Bread, released in 1972.
 Its singles included the title cut (which reached No. 3 on the Billboard Top 100), "Everything I Own" (No. 5), "Mother Freedom" (No. 37), and "Diary" (No. 15).
+The album was certified Gold by the RIAA in March 1972.
 This was the first Bread album to feature keyboard player Larry Knechtel.

+Record World called "Mother Freedom" a "stylistic shift of gears" for Bread in which they "prove they can rock with the best of them."

 Track listing

+All tracks written by David Gates, except where noted.